metio/ilo/docs/content/compose/_index.md

 [you@hostname project-dir]$f
 ```

 Take a look at all available [options](./options) or use `ilo compose --help` to get a list of all options, and their default values.
-In order to simplify handling of long command line options, consider using [argument files](../usage/argument-files) and/or [run commands](../usage/run-commands).
+In order to simplify handling of long command line options, consider using [argument files](../usage/argument-files).